hsivonen/recode_cpp/README.md

 # recode_cpp

-recode_cpp is a test/sample app that's written in C++ and uses [encoding_rs](https://github.com/hsivonen/encoding_rs).
+recode_cpp is a test/sample app that's written in C++17 and uses [encoding_rs](https://github.com/hsivonen/encoding_rs).

 It expects [GSL](https://github.com/Microsoft/GSL) to have been checked out to an adjacent directory.
+Revision `d6a2242d97827449f3f1c1c2e54214ceb9e80d62` was tested.

 ## Licensing